-The extracts below are from interviews recorded with 47 miners wives who were active in the 'Women Against Pit Closures' movement.
-The interviews are transcr ibed and held in the Women's Library, London in a collection called The Betty Heathfield Papers.
+The extracts below are from interviews recorded with 47 miners' wives who were active in the 'Women Against Pit Closures' movement.
+The interviews are held by the Women's Library, London in The Betty Heathfield Papers.

 "We've become feminists in our own kind of way but we’re not true feminists . . .
 I like my old man to still know he’s boss.
 I’ve got mixed feeling because now I want to be equal to him, but I want him to still wear the trousers in the house.